India will not hesitate to cross border if terrorists target country from outside: Rajnath | Law-Order

 ''India has been successful in giving out the message that terrorism will be strongly dealt with.
 We will not hesitate to cross borders if the country is targeted from outside,'' he maintained.

+Praising the valour displayed by Indian soldiers in the recent standoffs with China, he said, ''I am of the firm belief that no power in the world can do anything to bow down the head of ‘Bharat Mata’ (Mother India).''
+Taking a dig at a section of opposition leaders who had questioned the Army’s role in the matter, Singh said such criticism demoralised soldiers and hurt the sentiments of people.

+''I am regularly in contact with chiefs of our armed forces.
+I told them what I had to and they did what they had to.
+They have kept Bharat Mata’s head held high,'' he added.

-Singh also said that the eastern boundary of the country is currently experiencing more peace and stability compared to the western frontier, with Bangladesh being a friendly neighbour.
+Singh also said that the eastern boundary of the country was currently experiencing more peace and stability compared to the western frontier, with Bangladesh being a friendly neighbour.

 ''The tension that India experiences on western frontier does not exist along eastern boundary as Bangladesh is a friendly country,'' he noted.